Italian Subjunctive Tenses: How to Match Them With the Main Clause

 • Presente congiuntivo after vorrei.Vorrei che Mario venga.Vorrei che Mario venisse.

 • Same-subject che-clause instead of di + infinito.Mario pensa che lui sia in ritardo.Mario pensa di essere in ritardo.
-Use the che-clause only when you want to mark the subject emphatically.

 • Sia tornato vs fosse tornato.
 Anchor to the main verb.
 Penso che… sia tornato.
 Pensavo che… fosse tornato.